renovatebot/renovate/docs/usage/java.md

 Renovate will search repositories for all `pom.xml` files and processes them independently.

-Renovate will also parse `settings.xml` files in one of the following locations:
+Renovate will also parse `settings.xml` files in the following locations:

 - `.mvn/settings.xml`
 - `.m2/settings.xml`
 - `settings.xml`

-and adds the repository urls to the dependencies.
+Any repository URLs found within will be added as `registryUrls` to extracted dependencies.

 ## Custom registry support, and authentication